 Ricinus Gas Plant: In December 2014, Keyera acquired a 70.8% operator ownership interest in the Ricinus deep-cut gas plant.
 The current operating capacity of the plant is approximately 124 MMcf/d, compared to a licensed capacity of 221 MMcf/d.
 The lower operating capacity is due to only one of the two NGL processing trains currently being in operation.
 If there is sufficient producer interest in accessing additional processing capacity in the area, Keyera could reactivate the second NGL processing train in the future to enable the plant to operate closer to its licensed capacity.
 In addition, Keyera continues to evaluate pipeline connections between the Ricinus and Strachan gas plants, as well as other investment opportunities in the associated gas gathering systems.
+In 2016, Keyera constructed and commissioned a new NGL truck loading spot to provide additional liquids egress options for producers.
+In addition, Keyera advanced planning and engineering on a project to further enhance the NGL handling, storage and pipeline connectivity.

-Bellatrix O'Chiese Ohpawganu'ck ("Alder Flats") Gas Plant.
-In December 2014, Keyera agreed to participate as a 35% non-operating owner in a new deep-cut gas plant and related pipelines, including a 16-inch raw gas gathering line, a 4-inch condensate pipeline and a fuel gas line, all of which were constructed by Bellatrix Exploration Ltd. in the Alder Flats area of west central Alberta.
-The gas plant is operated by Bellatrix and is being developed in two phases.
-Phase I of the facility, which has design inlet capacity of approximately 110 MMcf/d, became operational in May 2015 and the plant is now operating at capacity.
-Bellatrix has indicated that Phase II will be delayed to the first half of 2018.
-Based on current designs, if Phase II proceeds, it would add additional inlet capacity of 110 MMcf/d and a turbo expander capable of extracting ethane-rich NGLs (C2+ mix) from the raw gas stream.
+Bellatrix O'Chiese-Nees Ohpawganu'ck ("Alder Flats") Gas Plant.
+In December 2014, Keyera agreed to participate as a 35% non-operating owner in a new deep-cut gas plant and related pipelines, including a 16-inch raw gas gathering line, a 4-inch condensate pipeline and a fuel gas line, all of which were constructed by Bellatrix in the Alder Flats area of west central Alberta.
+In 2016, Keyera purchased an additional 35% working interest in the gas plant and associated gathering system taking its ownership interest in these assets to 70% (approximately 64% interest when all functional units, including the fuel gas line are taken into account).
+The gas plant is operated by Bellatrix and has been developed in two phases.
+Phase 1 of the facility, which has design inlet capacity of approximately 110 MMcf/d, became operational in May 2015 and the plant is now operating at capacity.
+Bellatrix is responsible for the construction of Phase 2 of the gas plant and is targeting the first half of 2018 for completion.